genemasaka/alx-system_engineering-devops/README.md

-Learning the basics of shell
+Learning how to talk to a computer